srijeet2310/srijeet2310.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Presented our publication, "Iterative Frequency Tuning Targeting Energy Efficiency Ratio for FPGA-based Post-Quantum Cryptographic Cores", at the 31st IEEE International Conference on Electronics, Circuits and Systems held in Nancy, France,
+Presented our publication, "Iterative Frequency Tuning Targeting Energy Efficiency Ratio for FPGA-based Post-Quantum Cryptographic Cores", at the 31st IEEE International Conference on Electronics, Circuits and Systems held in Nancy, France.